Fujikura History

 "Kaku Shrine"- Fujikura's guardian deity -

-Our company regards Kaku Shrine as the guardian deity of the company.
-The origin of this is that in Kanda Awajicho 1-chome, where Zenpachi lived, there used to be the Ogyu residence, where Kaku Shrine was enshrined.
-In 1872 (Meiji 5), it was moved to a villa in Hongo, and the sacred coral tree was given to a certain construction worker who lived nearby.
+Fujikura regards Kaku Shrine as the company's guardian deity.
+The origin of this legend is that the Ogyu residence was located in Kanda Awajicho 1-chome, where Zenpachi lived, and Kaku Shrine was enshrined there.
+In 1872 (Meiji 5), the shrine was moved to a villa in Hongo, and the sacred coral tree was given to a nearby construction worker.

-Zenpachi came to have deep reverence for Kaku Shrine, and since Kanda-Awajicho was also the birthplace of the shrine, he requested that the shrine be separated and made the deity the guardian deity of the shrine.
-At the same time, he also received a coral tree, which he transported in a decorated oxcart to the Sendagaya factory and made into a sacred tree.
+Zenpachi became deeply reverent of Kaku Shrine, and as Kanda-Awajicho was the birthplace of the company, he requested that the shrine be separated and made the guardian deity of Fujikura.
+At the same time, he also received a coral tree, which he transported in a decorated oxcart to the Sendagaya Plant and made it a sacred tree.

 Kaku Shrine after it was moved to Fukagawa